raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 within the context of a single invocation.
 That is, reentrancy or recursion on the same actor will spin off another IC.

-The IC is an instance of a WASM engine/runtime fulfilling the FVM-side of the contract.
+The IC is an instance of a Wasm engine/runtime fulfilling the FVM-side of the contract.
 The contract consists of:

 1. Syscalls available as importable host-provided functions.
 2. Shared types to represent data across the FVM boundary.
 3. Actor-owned memory to exchange data in syscalls.
 4. Transparent gas accounting and automatic execution halting.
-5. (Future) Dynamic linkage of popular WASM modules "blessed" by the community through some governance process, in order to reduce actor bytecode size (e.g.
+5. (Future) Dynamic linkage of popular Wasm modules "blessed" by the community through some governance process, in order to reduce actor bytecode size (e.g.
    FVM SDKs, IPLD codecs, etc).